“I’m looking for recommendations for some anime to watch “

 Genre: Comedy, Adventure, Fantasy

-As you may have seen, the animation quality varies greatly from frame to frame.
+As you may have seen, the quality of the animation changes a lot from one frame to the next.

-It’s hard to tell which scenes are spectacular and which are more reminiscent of abstract painting.
+It is hard to tell which scenes are amazing and which ones are more like abstract paintings.

 13. Steins; Gate

-If you’re into the idea of time travel, then this is the show for you.
+If you like the idea of going back in time, this show is for you.

-Rintarou Okabe, the man at the core of Stein; Gate’s mind-blowing narrative, is attempting to build a time machine.
+Rintarou Okabe, the main character of the mind-blowing story Stein; Gate, is trying to make a time machine.

 12. Parasyte -The Maxim-